Nigel Hamilton (author): Early life and career

 Hamilton was born in Alnmouth, Northumberland, but spent his early life in London, where his father, Lt-Colonel Sir Denis Hamilton, a distinguished World War II battalion commander in the Duke of Wellington's Regiment, became a pioneering editor of The Sunday Times, chairman and editor-in-chief of The Times, chairman of Reuters, and trustee of the British Museum and British Library.
 Hamilton was educated at Westminster School with his twin brother Adrian, who later became a prominent British journalist for the London Observer, Times and Independent.

-He then attended Munich University and Trinity College, Cambridge, where he received an honours degree in history and a master's degree.
+He then attended LMU Munich and Trinity College, Cambridge, where he received an honours degree in history and a master's degree.
 Subsequently, he trained under André Deutsch and Diana Athill as a book publisher at André Deutsch Publishers.
 After leaving Deutsch, he taught at a school in Greenwich, where he assisted in reviving the historic borough on the River Thames.
 Hamilton opened a bookstore and began writing with his mother, Olive Hamilton, the first history of Greenwich in nearly a century, Royal Greenwich.
 He wrote several more guide books and edited the arts page in a London newspaper.